-46,671,673 ordinary shares of the Company are subject to escrow until 7 June 2024.
-Included in this amount are 22,750,000 ordinary shares (being the Clawback Shares) that are subject to voluntary restrictions under the terms of the Share Exchange Agreement for a further two years until 7 June 2026.
+46,671,673 ordinary shares of the Company were released from escrow on 7 June 2024 following a 24 month escrow period.
+Included in this amount are 22,750,000 ordinary shares (being the Clawback Shares) that are subject to voluntary restrictions under the terms of the Share Exchange Agreement for a further two years until 7 June 2026 or until certain project milestones have been achieved, whichever occurs earlier.